When studying Astrology, one of the most important lessons to be understood is:

-To truly benefit from these aspects, you will need to engage in a tremendous amount of self-reflection.
+To truly benefit from these aspects, you will need to engage in a tremendous amount of self-reflection and scrutiny.

 An existence based on positive change, and the continuous reinvention of self.
 Shedding the skin of your identity on a periodic basis, removing all of the outworn parts in order to thrive as the TRUE you.
 Authenticity in all of its forms can be yours.
 The misuses of Sun-Pluto power are evident in the megalomania of Nino Brown and Tony Montana.

 If you haven’t seen “New Jack City” or “Scarface”, watching these films can provide a picture which cannot be totally captured in words.
 The choice remains: to heal or to hurt.
 It’s truly up to us what side of the coin we choose.